 Department of Physics

-The University of Auckland is home to the largest Department of Physics at any New Zealand university.
+The University of Auckland is home to New Zealand's largest Department of Physics.
 Our research ranges from fundamental particle physics to the development of advanced technologies.

-We have world-class laboratory facilities and our scientists participate in a range of international collaborations, including MOA, which search for planets around distant stars, and the Large Hadron Collider (LHC) in Geneva.
+We have world-class laboratory facilities, and our scientists participate in a range of international collaborations.
+These include Microlensing Observations in Astrophysics (MOA), which searches for planets around distant stars, and the Large Hadron Collider (LHC) in Geneva.

 Our work is supported by organisations ranging from industrial firms, the Ministry of Business, Innovation and Employment, New Zealand’s prestigious Marsden Fund, and major international funding agencies.

-We are revamping our research website, so check back frequently for changes.
+We have recently revamped our research areas pages.
+(See right.)
+The process wil be ongoing, so check back frequently for changes.

 If you have any questions for us about our research or postgraduate study in the department, please get in touch.